 The Theatre Y Ensemble

-Theatre Y has long wanted to form an ensemble.
+Theatre Y had long wanted to form an ensemble.
 In a city that hires mercenary actors or can't afford to pay at all, the hope was all but gone.
-Mr. Bigot’s lifelong experience with ensemble work and his true faith in all there was to gain provided the event and the form.
-The 18 ensemble members are rehearsing the entire play collaboratively for one year, casting three-quarters of the way into rehearsal, relaying roles around and around until the course is clear.
+Then in 2015, Georges Bigot’s lifelong experience with ensemble work and his true faith in all there was to gain provided the event and the form.
+The 16 ensemble members are rehearsed Macbeth collaboratively for one year, casting three-quarters of the way into rehearsal, relaying roles around and around until the course was clear.
 This collective labor challenges the ego to long chiefly for awe in front of one another; to receive the flattery of being in each other's company.

-These actors also make all the costumes and clean the toilets.
-They are building a new Education Program to offer International Movement Training in Chicago and an Outreach Program to teach and perform in maximum security prisons.
+According to Bigot “The ensemble makes all the costumes and cleans the toilets.”
+The Theatre Y Ensemble built an Education Program to offer International Movement Training (Tadashi Suzuki Training - which the Ensemble practices weekly), Story Time for children each month, and Movement Therapy for Trauma Rehabilitation in prisons and children’s hospitals.
 These individuals are maintaining day jobs and sacrificing an enormous amount of time and talents for token compensation.
 And all in the wild hope that something truer is available in community.